elmarx/ansible-mysql-query/README.md

   - if the row does exist: check if the ***values*** (role, department) match the given values, if not: update

 Thus:
-- *identifieres* are being used to check for existence and to find a row
+- *identifiers* are being used to check for existence and to find a row
 - *defaults* are being used as default values if the row is not present (i.e.: only used for insert)
 - *values* are the state of the row that ansible ensures